-Potential Impact Critical Habitat/ PBF Management and Mitigation Measures in Addition to those Presented in the ESIA Residual Impacts Loss of Seabed Habitat There will be loss of existing habitats during construction within the footprint of the offshore pipeline, infield pipeline and platforms.
+No. Potential Impact Critical Habitat/ PBF Management and Mitigation Measures in Addition to those Presented in the ESIA Residual Impacts Loss of Seabed Habitat Priority Biodiversity No further mitigation No There will be loss of existing habitats during construction within the footprint of the offshore pipeline, infield pipeline and platforms.
 This will result from direct disturbance due to installation of subsea infrastructure onto the seabed and indirect disturbance from suspension and re-settling of sediments during construction activities such as trenching.
 The diameter of the gas pipeline proposed from shore to the Ana platform is 16", which will be concreted covered, with an assumed outer width of 18".
 It will be buried using HDD from shore to 1.3 km offshore, after which it will be surface laid for a further 124.7 km to the Ana platform.
 An 8" concrete covered pipe with an assumed outer width of 10" will be surface laid for 18 km between the Ana and Doina platforms.
 Two pipeline crossings will require protection in the form of concrete mattresses (assumed to comprise two mattresses of 6m x 3m at each crossing).
-The footprint of the offshore pipelines and mattresses totals approximately 61,934 m2.
+The footprint of the offshore pipelines and mattresses totals approximately 61,934 m 2 .
 (6.19 ha).
-Habitat loss under the platforms and wells is approximately 676 m2.
+Habitat loss under the platforms and wells is approximately 676 m 2 .
 Disturbance of areas of sandy sediments is expected to be short term, as sand will rapidly re-settle in the disturbed areas as a consequence of natural erosion, deposition and resuspension.
-Taking into account the mitigation listed in Section 8.3.3 of the ESIA, all residual impacts on seabed habitats and communities were assessed in the ESIA as Not Significant, due to the highly localised, although long term, nature of the impact.
-Priority Biodiversity Feature Pontic Mytilus galloprovincialis beds on sublittoral sediment habitat No further mitigation measures required.
+Pontic Mytilus galloprovincialis beds on sublittoral sediment habitat measures required.
 Area of PBF mussel bed habitat affected will be limited to discrete sections of the pipeline routes.
 The Project will not result in significant, adverse and irreversible impacts on PBF.